arminmoin/ML-Quadrat/README.md

 2. [ML2 Users' Documentation (Tutorial)](#user-doc)
 3. [ML2 Maven Artifacts](#maven)
 4. [ML2 Developers' Documentation (for Contributors)](#dev-doc)

-Note: The name ML-Quadrat (German word for ML-Square / MLˆ2) refers to the fact that the project is about two MLs: (i) ML for Modeling Language; (ii) ML for Machine Learning.
-However, in the following documentation and also in the source code comments, we refer to the project name as ML2 for simplicity.

 <a name="issues"></a>
 ## Reporting Issues/Bugs and Requests